Dupage County Paternity Attorney

 How Paternity Is Established in Illinois

-If paternity is not voluntarily acknowledged, it can be established through an administrative order from the Illinois Department of Healthcare and Family Services (HFS) or through a court order.
-In contested cases, either parent may file a paternity petition in family court.
-The court may order genetic testing if there is a dispute about the child’s biological father.
-Once paternity is legally established, the court can issue orders concerning child support, parenting time, and parental responsibilities.
+In contested cases, either parent may file a paternity petition.
+The court may order genetic testing if there is a dispute regarding the child’s biological father.
+Once paternity is established, the court can issue orders addressing child support, parenting time, and parental responsibilities.

 Paternity Disputes and Litigation